Ruhul Amin (scholar): Education

 He studied at the Jamia Islamia Darul Uloom Khademul Islam in Gowhardanga, where he completed his hifz and Hadith (Masters) at Daora and Ifta.

 Career

-Ruhul Amin has been the Muhtamim (vice chancellor) of Gowhardanga Madrasa since 2003.
+Ruhul Amin has been the vice chancellor of Gowhardanga Madrasa since 2003.
 He is the President of Befaqul Madarisil Qawmia Gowhardanga Bangladesh and a permanent member of Al-Haiatul Ulya Lil-Jamiatil Qawmia Bangladesh, the highest authority of Qawmi Madrasa.
 On 31 March 2022, he was nominated Khatib of Baitul Mukarram National Mosque.
 He is the Governor of the Board of Government of the Islamic Foundation Bangladesh.

 He is the editor of the monthly Al-Ashraf.
 He assisted the court as Amicus Curiae, the country's top scholar in ruling on the validity of the fatwa.
 He was expecting the nomination of Awami League from Narail-1 constituency in the Eleventh Parliamentary Election.
 He was instrumental in the official recognition of the Qawmi Madrasa Charter.

 He has been in hiding ever since the fall of Sheikh Hasina's government.